Knowledge base

 1. Third-party senders or servers that send emails on behalf of your domain.

-2. The percentage of messages from your domain that pass the DMARC verification process.
+2. The percentage of messages from your domain that successfully pass the DMARC verification process.

 3. The servers or services that send emails failing DMARC verifications.